a7med0101/SmallStoreManagementSystem/README.md

 - View cart with total price
 - Search products by name
 - Error handling for invalid inputs
+- Search customr by ID

 ## Updates
 - Added error handling
 - Renamed variables and methods for better readability
+- Added search customer by ID feature

 ## How to run
 - Clone the repository